-(c) require any person called to give evidence, whether in response to a summons or otherwise, to answer any questions, put by any member of the Tribunal or any person appearing before the Tribunal, that are determined by the Tribunal to be relevant to the proceedings before the Tribunal.

-(4) A person must not -

-- (a) refuse or fail to make an oath or affirmation when required to do so under this section; or - (b) refuse or fail without reasonable excuse to produce evidentiary material that the person is required by the Tribunal to produce; or - (c) refuse or fail without reasonable excuse to appear before the Tribunal in response to a summons; or - (d) refuse or fail without reasonable excuse to give evidence before the Tribunal or otherwise refuse or fail, without reasonable excuse, to answer any question put in proceedings before the Tribunal or otherwise required under this Act; or
+- (c) require any person called to give evidence, whether in response to a summons or otherwise, to answer any questions, put by any member of the Tribunal or any person appearing before the Tribunal, that are determined by the Tribunal to be relevant to the proceedings before the Tribunal. - (4) A person must not - (a) refuse or fail to make an oath or affirmation when required to do so under this section; or - (b) refuse or fail without reasonable excuse to produce evidentiary material that the person is required by the Tribunal to produce; or - (c) refuse or fail without reasonable excuse to appear before the Tribunal in response to a summons; or - refuse or fail without reasonable excuse (d) to give evidence before the Tribunal or otherwise refuse fail. without or reasonable excuse. answer to anv question put in proceedings before the Tribunal or otherwise required under this Act: or

-(e) give false or misleading evidence to the Tribunal.
+Part 8 - Principles, Powers and Procedures (e) give false or misleading evidence to the Tribunal.
 Penalty: Fine not exceeding 30 penalty units or imprisonment for a term not exceeding one year.

-- (5) A summons under this section may be issued on behalf of the Tribunal by - (a) any member of the Tribunal; or - (b) a registrar; or - (c) any other officer authorised, under the Tribunal rules or by the President, to issue such summonses. - (6) A person required to appear before the Tribunal in proceedings is entitled to be paid the expenses and allowances, if any, that are specified in the Tribunal rules.

-105. Claims of privilege
+(5) A summons under this section may be issued on behalf of the Tribunal by - (a) any member of the Tribunal; or (b) a registrar; or (c) any other officer authorised, under the Tribunal rules or by the President, to issue such summonses.
+(6) A person required to appear before the Tribut in proceedings is entitled to be paid the expension and allowances, if any, that are specified in Tribunal rules.
+105. Claims of privilege (1) Subject to clause 13 of Part 8 of Schedule 2, a person is excused from answering a question or producing a document or other material in any proceedings if the person could not be compelled to answer the question or produce the document or material in proceedings in the Supreme Court.
+(6) Clair

-- (1) Subject to clause 13 of Part 8 of Schedule 2, a person is excused from answering a question or producing a document or other material in any proceedings if the person could not be compelled to answer the question or produce the document or material in proceedings in the Supreme Court. - (2) The Tribunal may require a person to produce a document or other material to it for the purpose of determining whether or not it is a document or material that the Tribunal has power to compel the person to produce.
+(2) The Tribunal may require a person to produce a document or other material to it for the purpose of determining whether or not it is a document or material that the Tribunal has power to compel the person to produce.